IsmaStormZ/nodeProject/README.md

 # NodeProject

 ## The aim
 The purpose of this project is to create a node's application to send email notifications when a visitor has filled a form on our website.

-### 1. Build image:
+# How to use

-On the directory folder:
+### 1. Download image from dockerhub:
 ```
-docker build -t nodeproject .
+docker pull ismastormz/nodeproject
 ```

 ### 2. Check existing images:
 ```
 docker images
 ```

 ### 3. Run container:
 ```
-docker run --name mail -p 3333:3000 -d -e USER_MAIL=myemail -e USER_PWD=mypwd ismastormz/nodeproject
+docker run --name mail -p 32770:3000 -d -e USER_MAIL=myemail -e USER_PWD=mypwd ismastormz/nodeproject
 ```
 - `--name` tag to name the container with a name more speaking for example **mail**.
 - `-p` tag to assign a public port to internal port at container.